sjentsch/lsjDocs/Ch07/Ch07_Probability_2.rst

 Arsenal* winning.
 What do I mean by that?
 Here are three possibilities:

--  They are robot teams so I can make them play over and over again, and if I did that *Arduino Arsenal* would win 8 out of every 10 games on average.
+-  They are robot teams so I can make them play over and over again, and if I did that *Arduino Arsenal* would win eight out of every ten games on average.

 -  For any given game, I would agree that betting on this game is only “fair” if a $1 bet on *C Milan* gives a $5 payoff (i.e. I get my $1